whyscream/clubplugin/README.md

 Bugs, issues, questions
 =======================

 For checking known bugs, reporting new bugs and feature requests, and asking other questions, feel free to file an issue on the github repository for this
 plugin: https://github.com/whyscream/clubplugin/issues .

 Copyright
 =========

-This plugin is written by [Tom Hendrikx](http://www.tomhendrikx.nl) and originally developed for the [KV Keizer Karel website](http://kvkeizerkarel.nl/).
+This plugin is written by [Tom Hendrikx](http://www.tomhendrikx.nl) and originally developed for the [KV Keizer Karel website] (http://kvkeizerkarel.nl/).
 Copyright belongs to Tom Hendrikx, and licensed under the BSD 3-clause license.
 See the LICENSE file for details.

 All code provided by Onsweb that is downloaded separately from this plugin,